 GEL leaves an impact!

-“Practicing the capabilities of effective engineering leaders combined with MIT's strong technical engineering education has allowed me to make significant and diversecontributions to Bose's research and product development.” —Joseph Maurer '12, Research Engineer, Bose
+“Practicing the capabilities of effective engineering leaders combined with MIT's strong technical engineering education has allowed me to make significant and diversecontributions to Bose's research and product development.” —Joseph Maurer '12, Acoustics Design Engineer, CoEx at Apple Inc.

 "GEL taught me valuable leadership and project management skills that most people don't get until much later in their careers." —Scott Sundvor '12, Co-Founder of 6SensorLabs